Skip to contents

 The search_x_smart() functions have many different operators and columns that they can work upon.
 For full details, run ?search_vt_smart or ?search_vd_smart in your console.

-In general it is always worthwhile inspecting the data you retrieve from VectorByte to make sure that your query returned the data that you thought it did.
+In general it is always worthwhile inspecting the data you retrieve to make sure that your query returned the data that you thought it did.

 Futher steps